Multivitamins are supposed to have all of the necessary nutrients that your body needs to function optimally all in one (or a few) capsules.

 The Best Multivitamin Brand

-The best multivitamin is one that you will take every day, that has quality ingredients at the right dosages and one that does not have any unnecessary fillers or dyes.
+The best multivitamin is one that you will take every day, that has quality ingredients at the right dosages, and that does not have any unnecessary fillers or dyes.

 The powerhouse Multivitamin